mhanyc/codingmental/content/articles/standalone-interactives-testing.md

 ```

 Why would it fail?
 A click is an asynchronous event.
 A user clicks a button, an event is fired, a handler is executed.
-After the click, the test needs to hang out and wait a bit until the click flow completes and the modal appears.
+After the click, the test needs to hang out and wait for the click flow to complete and the modal appear.
 How to do that?

 Long story short, I ended up just writing a little wait function based
 on the PhantomJS example [waitfor.js](https://github.com/ariya/phantomjs/blob/master/examples/waitfor.js#L15), and leveraged